cianoflynn/dotfiles/README.md

 ## Steps:

 1. Initialise a bare git repository for the dot files in the .config directory.
+(For ubuntu this is where the user-specific settings are stored.)
 ```shell
 git init --bare $HOME/.config/mydotgit
  ```